Me and Your Mama

-"Me and Your Mama" is a single by American rapper and singer Childish Gambino.
+"Me and Your Mama" is a single by American singer Donald Glover, under his stage name Childish Gambino.
 It was released on November 10, 2016 worldwide, and is the first single from his third studio album "Awaken, My Love!"

 It was noted by Billy Gill of A Nation of Billions and Graham Moore of Exeposé for Glover's powerful vocals and the melodic, hypnotizing instrumentals throughout the song.